K - Type of keysV - Type of values@InterfaceStability.Evolving public interface KGroupedStream<K,V>

 Long sumForKey = localStore.get(key); // key must be local (application state is shared over all running Kafka Streams instances)

-For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata()
+For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata() to

 query the value of the key on a parallel running instance of your Kafka Streams application.KTable<K,V> reduce(Reducer<V> reducer, Materialized<K,V,KeyValueStore<org.apache.kafka.common.utils.Bytes,byte[]>> materialized)

-key or value are ignored.
+null key or value are ignored.

 Combining implies that the type of the aggregate result is the same as the type of the input value

-(c.f. aggregate(Initializer, Aggregator, Materialized)
+(c.f. aggregate(Initializer, Aggregator, Materialized)).

-The result is written into a local KeyValueStore
+The result is written into a local KeyValueStore (which is basically an ever-updating materialized view)

-provided by the given materialized
+provided by the given materialized.

-Furthermore, updates to the store are sent downstream into a KTable
+Furthermore, updates to the store are sent downstream into a KTable changelog stream.

-is applied for each input record and computes a new aggregate using the current
+The specified Reducer is applied for each input record and computes a new aggregate using the current

 aggregate (first argument) and the record's value (second argument):